Franklin County Humane Society

 If you have young children or dogs, make sure the cat can retreat to a safe area, where it is not trapped.
 Use baby gates to create a safe space if necessary.
 Introduce them slowly to the resident pets.
 Adjustments may take some time.

-We do not believe in declawing cats.
 It can create many negative reactions.
 Nearly two dozen countries—including Australia, England, and Japan—ban or severely restrict declawing surgeries.
 Many veterinarians in the United States refuse to perform the procedure.
 Declawing a cat is like the equivalent of cutting a person’s finger off at the first knuckle.
 Clawing is a natural, healthy, and important behavior.
 Cats scratch to exercise and enjoy themselves, maintain the condition of their nails, and stretch their muscles.
 If your cat goes outside without claws, your cat would be far more vulnerable to predators and abusers.

 Declawed cats often become more aggressive.
 Many people think that declawed cats are safer around babies, but in fact, the lack of claws makes many cats feel so insecure that they tend to bite more often as a means of self-protection.
 Pain continues even after surgery.
 Cats are in pain when they awake from the surgery, and the pain continues afterward.
 Nails can grow back inside the paw, causing extreme pain that you can’t see.